nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Test Scenario 1: No sessions are currently stored in the application.
 * Test Command: `session /list` <br>
-  Expected: An error message is printed indicating that no session are stored in SplitLah.
+  Expected: An error message should be printed, indicating that no session are stored in SplitLah.

 Test Scenario 2: At least 1 session exists in the application.
 * Test Command: `session /list`<br>
-  Expected: A table summarising the details of all existing sessions is printed.
+  Expected: A table summarising the details of all existing sessions should be printed.

 <hr>